 Read more here.

-The Hollick Arvon Caribbean Writers Prize is an annual award which allows an emerging Caribbean writer living and working in the Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
-It was sponsored by the Hollick Family Charitable Trust for a three year period (2013 – 2015) and jointly administered by the non-profit organisation the Bocas Lit Fest and the creative writing charity Arvon.
+The Johnson and Amoy Achong Caribbean Writers Prize is an annual award, which allows an emerging Caribbean writer living and working in the Anglophone Caribbean to devote time to advancing or finishing a literary work, with support from an established writer as mentor.
+The prize is offered across three literary genres: fiction in 2019, non-fiction in 2020, and poetry in 2021.

 Up to three prizes will be awarded each year to the authors.
 The winning title will be awarded $10,000 CDN, and two finalists will be awarded $2,000.00 CDN.

-Publishers of winning titles will be awarded a guaranteed purchase of up to 2,000 copies.
+Publishers of winning titles will be awarded a guaranteed purchase of a maximum of 2,500 copies.
 Copies purchased by the program are donated to select libraries, schools and literacy organizations for distribution throughout the region.

 The intent of the prize is to champion literacy, build language skills and foster the love and habit of reading amongst youth and young adults.